Material Plasma Exposure eXperiment (MPEX)

 The Material Plasma Exposure eXperiment (MPEX) is a next-generation linear plasma device that will support study of the way plasma will interact long term with the components of future fusion reactors—in particular, the divertor, the power and particle “exhaust system” of a fusion reactor.

-As of September 2020, MPEX completed a Department of Energy (DOE) Critical Decision-3A Independent Project Review, —which includes approval for the preparation of the facility and long-lead procurements—moving it one step closer to the start of construction.
-The device assembly is projected to begin in the spring of 2023.
+As of September 2020, MPEX completed a Department of Energy (DOE) Critical Decision-3A Independent Project Review —which included approval for the preparation of the facility and long-lead procurements.
+In June 2022, MPEX completed a DOE Critical Decision-2 baseline review.
+The device assembly is projected to begin in the fall of 2023.

 MPEX will support materials research relevant for next-generation fusion devices, such as a fusion pilot plant.